cdawei/filters/README.md

 ### Tracking states and estimating parameters

-Simultaneously tracking states and estimating parameters of epidemics on contact networks with Algorithms 10, 11 and 12 (together with Algorithm 2**).
+Simultaneously tracking states and estimating parameters of epidemics on contact networks with Algorithms 10, 11 and 12 (together with Algorithm 2* or Algorithm 2**).

 Results of the state errors, parameter errors and parameter estimates using Algorithms [10](experiments/algorithm_10), [11](experiments/algorithm_11) and [12](experiments/algorithm_12).

+### Online appendix

+The [online appendix](online_appendix.pdf) presents experimental results of tracking states and estimating parameters using Algorithms 2** and 5, without exploiting the factorization assumption.